josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/🧼_System_Leakage_Signatures/🧪_rnd_artefact_leakage_into_production.md

 ---

-## Interaction with sparse clusters and ghost geometry
+## 👻 Interaction with Sparse Clusters and Ghost Geometry

 R&D artefact leakage is a primary source of: